Microsoft BASIC: Modern descendants

-No variety of Microsoft BASIC (BASICA, GW-BASIC, QuickBasic, QBasic) is currently distributed with Microsoft Windows or DOS.
+No variety of Microsoft BASIC (BASICA, GW-BASIC, QuickBASIC, QBasic) is currently distributed with Microsoft Windows or DOS.
 However, versions that will still run on modern machines can be downloaded from various Internet sites or be found on old DOS disks.

 The latest incarnation of Microsoft BASIC is Visual Basic .NET, which incorporates some features from C++ and C# and can be used to develop Web forms, Windows forms, console applications and server-based applications.
 Most .NET code samples are presented in VB.NET as well as C#, and VB.NET continues to be favored by former Visual Basic programmers.

 In October 2008, Microsoft released Small Basic.
 The language has only 14 keywords.
 Small Basic Version 1.0 (12 June 2011) was released with an updated Microsoft MSDN Web site that included a full teacher curriculum, a Getting Started Guide, and several e-books.
 Small Basic exists to help students as young as age eight learn the foundations of computer programming and then graduate to Visual Basic via the downloadable software, Visual Studio Express, where they can continue to build on the foundation by learning Visual C#, VB.NET, and Visual C++.

+Source code

+Bill Gates released Microsoft's original source code, written in 8080 assembly and originally running on an Intel 8080 emulator on a PDP-10 mainframe at Harvard, to celebrate Microsoft's 50th anniversary.
+This code, which Gates considers his "coolest," was inspired by the Altair 8800 and involved creating a BASIC interpreter and simulating the Intel 8080 chip.
+The 157-page PDF of the scanned code is available for viewing, offering a glimpse into Microsoft's early history.